pwmhm/CNN_Keras/README.md

 # CNN_Keras
 Implementation of Keras API (Tensorflow 2.4.1) to classify images of dogs and cats

-Dependencies :
+# Dependencies : <br/>
--SKLearn train-test-split
+- SKLearn train-test-split
--Tensorflow 2.4.1
+- Tensorflow 2.4.1
--CSV
+- CSV

 # Getting started
 Before using this project, make sure you have your dataset images downloaded and stored in